mitchell-mccracken/mitchell-mccracken/README.md

 - 👋 Hi, I’m @mitchell-mccracken
 - 👀 I’m interested in learning to code.
-- 🌱 I’m currently learning python, HTML, CSS, and JavaScript.
+- 🌱 I’m currently learning Python, C#, HTML, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me mitchell.mccracken1@gmail.com